-The most recognizable truck pump is the dump pump.
-The dump pump, as we know it today, was introduced over 50 years ago and little has changed since, although the newest design offers larger ports and a more efficient gear design.
-This pump, common on dump trucks from tandem axle to dump trailers, is essentially a gear pump of slightly more than 6 CID with an integral threeposition, three-way directional control valve, and pressure relief assembly.
-The most important thing to keep in mind about these pumps is that they were designed specifically for one application:
+The most recognizable truck pump is the "Dump Pump".
+The dump pump, as we know it today, was introduced over 50 vears ago and is little changed since. although the newest design offers larger ports and a more efficient gear design.
+This pump, common on dump trucks from tandem axle to dump trailers, is essentially a gear pump of slightly more than 6 cu.in. displacement with an integral three position, three way directional control valve, and pressure relief assembly.
+The most important thing to keep in mind about these pumps is that they were designed specifically for one application-dump trucks (hence the name!)-and are not suitable for other common trailer applications like live floor and ejector trailers.
+Narrow internal paths make them unsuitable for continuous duty applications due to the likelihood of excessive heat generation.
+Dump pumps also have maximum pressure ratings that may fall below the requirements of some live floor applications.
+For applications involving both dump and live floor trailers use the Muncie Combo Kit II System which utilizes a high pressure, continuous duty pump and separate high volume control valve with a two-stage relief assembly.